Fuel cell bus: Further development

 In March 2015, Europe's largest fleet of hydrogen fuel cell buses entered service in Aberdeen, Scotland.
-10 Van Hool buses were used on a five year trial.
+10 Van Hool buses were used on a five-year trial.

 Large scale commercial introduction

+As of 2020, 5,648 hydrogen fuel cell buses are in use around the world, with 93.7% of them in China.
+Some early adopters of fuel cell buses have opted to focus on battery electric buses, with London having 950 battery electric buses, and 20 hydrogen fuel cell buses in their fleet as of 2023.

 In 2015, Toyota began testing their updated hydrogen fuel cell bus in Tokyo, the Toyota FC Bus.
 Developed in conjunction with Hino Motors, it utilised technology from the Toyota Mirai hydrogen fuel cell car, as well as from Hino's hybrid buses.
 In 2017, Toyota unveiled the Toyota Sora bus, with production beginning in March 2018.
 By 2020, over 100 Toyota Sora buses had been delivered, operating on the Tokyo BRT, JR Bus Kanto and Toei Bus.

 In 2018, Toyota announced that they would be supplying their hydrogen fuel cell technology to Portuguese bus manufacturer Caetano, for buses to be sold in Europe.
 The Caetano H2.City Gold has achieved numerous sales, such in Bielefeld, Cottbus, and Barcelona.
 Caetano has subsequently begun to brand the bus as a "Toyota", after Toyota became a majority shareholder.

 In China, the Feichi (Allenbus) company began manufacturing hydrogen fuel cell buses in Yunfu after licensing the fuel cell technology from Ballard.
 The hydrogen fuel cell is combined with a 36kWh Lithium-ion battery, which powers the electric motors.
 Over 300 Feichi buses are now in service in the city of Foshan in Guangdong province in China.
 Other manufacturers in China also began to produce hydrogen fuel cell buses.
 Zhongtong Bus began a research and development programme in 2014, and began producing buses in 2016.

 In 2018, Zhangjiakou ordered 74 hydrogen fuel cell buses in preparation for the Beijing 2022 Winter Olympics.
 During the Games, over 800 hydrogen fuel cell buses and coaches were used from manufacturers Foton, Yutong, Geely and Zhongtong Bus.
 Hydrogen fuel cell vehicles were chosen over battery electric vehicles due to the cold weather prevalent in Hebei Province.
 The substantial use of hydrogen was criticised, given that much of China's hydrogen is "black hydrogen", produced by burning coal.
 This meant that each kilo of hydrogen produced around 15–20 kg of CO2.